SyncholisticMG/gh/chapter2/workspace.md

 Q: Will we all become celestial mediums of peace?
 No, the celestial medium of peace purpose is a very narrow band in the general awakening.
-The selfspawns had the contract to do it 20 or 40 years ahead of time so that it was seeded in the 3-5 previous generations so there is colloquial now presentation of the very concept.
+The selfspawns had the contract to do it 20 or 40 years ahead of time so that it was seeded in the 3-5 previous generations so There's colloquial now presentation of the very concept.
 You’ve got to create concepts and language that have a staying power so that there are general jumps creating the various bubbles of reality and the different levels of awareness and consciousness.
-It prepares you ahead of time for when you then in the flow and it is not about any of the common topics of the global narrative distracting from a greater growth, then celestial medium of peace will be there for anyone to connect with our planet.
+It prepares you ahead of time for when you then in the flow and it's not about any of the common topics of the global narrative distracting from a greater growth, then celestial medium of peace will be there for anyone to connect with our planet.
 Before you leave her world to become a a part of the greater group out there she’s got some stuff to tell you.
 Just like covid is our story,